 The Surviving Fund's Administrator was Ultimus Fund Solutions, LLC.
 For the performance of these services, the Surviving Fund paid the Administrator a monthly fee based upon the average value of its daily net assets, subject to a minimum monthly fee, plus a shareholder recordkeeping fee (on a per shareholder basis) for shareholder accounts in excess of 1,000.
 In addition, the Surviving Fund paid out-of-pocket expenses, including but not limited to, postage, envelopes, checks, drafts, forms, reports, record storage, communication lines and all costs of external pricing services.
-The Surviving Fund paid administration fees to the Administrator of \$60,000 during each of the past three fiscal years ended March 31.
+The Surviving Fund paid administration fees to the Administrator of \$20,000 during the period March 31, 2023 through July 28, 2023; and \$60,000 during the fiscal year ended March 31, 2023.

 Under the terms of a Compliance Consulting Agreement between the FBP Predecessor Trust and the Administrator, the Administrator provides an individual to serve as the FBP Predecessor Trust's CCO.
 For the performance of these services, the Fund paid the Administrator an annual base fee plus an asset-based fee on aggregate average net assets in excess of \$200 million.
 In addition, the Surviving Fund reimbursed the Administrator for any out-of-pocket expenses incurred for compliance services.
-The Surviving Fund paid compliance service fees to the Administrator of \$ during the period March 31, 2023 through July 28, 2023; \$7,000 during the March 31, 2023 fiscal year; \$7,003 during the March 31, 2022 fiscal year; \$6,993 during the March 31, 2021 fiscal year.
+The Surviving Fund paid compliance service fees to the Administrator of \$2,332 during the period March 31, 2023 through July 28, 2023; and \$7,000 during the March 31, 2023 fiscal year.